Luke Burgess (rugby league): Super League

 Burgess' début game was against Castleford Tigers at Wheldon Road, Leeds lost this game.
 Burgess scored his first try on his second game against Harlequins RL.
 At the end of the 2008 season, Burgess became the inaugural winner of the Albert Goldthorpe Rookie of the Year Award, presented by the leading trade newspaper, Rugby Leaguer & League Express.

 In 2009, Burgess played in 28 games, however, he only scored one try for the club against Salford City Reds, compared to five tries from only five appearances in 2008.

 He played in the 2009 Super League Grand Final victory over St. Helens at Old Trafford.

-On 21 June 2011 it was confirmed that Luke had signed for the South Sydney Rabbitohs, joining brothers Sam and George at the club who play in the Australian NRL Brother Tom Burgess came later.
+On 21 June 2011 it was confirmed that Luke had signed for the South Sydney Rabbitohs, joining brothers Sam and George at the club who play in the Australian NRL.
+Brother Tom Burgess came later.

 National Rugby League

 During the 2011 NRL season Burgess was named to make his NRL début for Souths having been in Australia for less than two weeks.
+Luke was included in England's 2012 training squad but ultimately never played an international game.

 In May 2013, model Yolanda Hodgson who had been a contestant on Australia's Next Top Model in 2011, gave birth to the couple's first child, daughter Grace Luca.
 In August 2013, the Burgess brothers became the first set of four brothers to line up in the same Australian side since Ray, Roy, Rex and Bernard Norman played for Sydney's Annandale club in the 1910 NSWRFL season.
+However Luke missed out on the clubs 2014 premiership after he was named on the extended bench for their grand final victory over the Bulldogs.

 In 2015, he joined the Manly Warringah Sea Eagles, after being granted an early leave by the South Sydney Rabbitohs, after an incident at a club after the Rabbitohs' high-altitude training camp in Arizona, United States.
 It was alleged that a doorman working at an Arizona bar had told Burgess and South Sydney captain John Sutton to leave as they were intoxicated.
 Sutton allegedly became restless and Burgess got into a fight with the bouncer.
 Images were released of the pair handcuffed.
 The bouncer eventually dropped all charges after reaching an agreement with the two players.